Leadership

 The fastest leaders to grow are not the smartest in the room, they are the most coachable.

-Leadership Development Areas Examples
+Leadership Development Areas Examples and Frameworks

 Frameworks make the abstract concrete.
 Three lenses I return to with almost every leader I coach, because they map cleanly onto real leadership philosophies you can act on.
+They turn vague areas of development into something actionable.

 The 5 levels of leadership